These 10 stocks dominate the market

 The remaining stocks in the top 10 aren't tech giants, but they are all leaders in their respective industries and are companies that are not too hard for average investors to understand.

-Cable and entertainment giant Comcast (CCV) is seventh.
+Cable and entertainment giant Comcast (CMCSA) is seventh.
 Exxon Mobil (XOM), JPMorgan Chase (JPM) and Johnson & Johnson (JNJ) round out the top 10.

 Is it a problem that these 10 stocks make up such a big percentage of the market?
 Perhaps.